-The Becker Law Firm was established in 1979 by attorney Michael (Mike) Becker.
-As a plaintiff’s trial attorney, Mike has fought for the victims of negligence for over 40 years.
-He has gained statewide and national recognition for his ability to achieve results in the most complex and challenging cases – those that other firms were too wary to take on.
-He is a Certified Civil Trial Lawyer with The National Board of Trial Advocacy.
-He is also a member of the illustrious Inner Circle of Advocates, which is limited to the top 100 personal injury lawyers in the country and is the only active Ohio member.
+The Becker Law Firm was established in 1979 by attorney Mike Becker.
+As a plaintiff trial attorney, Mike fought for the victims of medical negligence for decades, gaining statewide and national recognition for his ability to achieve results in the most complex and challenging cases – those that other firms were afraid to take on.
+Mike is a member of the prestigious Inner Circle of Advocates, which is limited to the top 100 personal injury lawyers in the country and is the only active Ohio member.
+Under Mike’s leadership, The Becker Law Firm evolved into a powerhouse plaintiff firm.

 Our primary focus is on cases involving: